This Morning (TV programme): Presenters

 From October 1988 to July 2001, This Morning was presented by husband and wife Richard Madeley and Judy Finnigan.
-From 1998 onwards, they hosted only the Monday to Thursday editions, with regular guest presenters hosting on Fridays: during the tenth series Caron Keating and Ross Kelly presided, and from series 11 in 1999 Fern Britton and John Leslie were regular presenters of the Friday show.
-When Madeley and Finnigan left the show in 2001, they were replaced by Coleen Nolan and Twiggy, with Fern Britton and John Leslie remaining on Fridays.
-However, Nolan and Twiggy proved less popular with viewers: Twiggy was later axed, whilst Nolan presented until the end of 2001 with Leslie, and was subsequently replaced by Britton.
+During the tenth series, Caron Keating and Ross Kelly presided, and from series 11 in 1999 Fern Britton and John Leslie were regular presenters of the Friday show.
+Coleen Nolan and Twiggy replaced Madeley and Finnigan in 2001, with Britton and Leslie remaining on Fridays.
+Twiggy was later dismissed, whilst Nolan presented until the end of 2001 with Leslie, and was subsequently replaced by Britton.

-In October 2002, after television presenter Matthew Wright named John Leslie on The Wright Stuff as the man who allegedly raped Ulrika Jonsson, Leslie's contract on This Morning was terminated.
-Ulrika Jonsson had written in her autobiography that "an acquaintance" had raped her when she was 19.
-Leslie was replaced by Phillip Schofield.
+Phillip Schofield joined the programme as a Friday presenter in September 2002.
+The following month, Leslie's contract on This Morning was terminated after television presenter Matthew Wright named him as the man who allegedly raped Ulrika Jonsson.
+Jonsson had written in her autobiography that "an acquaintance" had raped her when she was 19.
+Schofield then took over as a main presenter.

-In 2003, Alison Hammond joined the "This Morning" team as a regular segment presenter and announcer.
-In 2006, Ruth Langsford, who had been a guest presenter since 1999, and Eamonn Holmes became main presenters on Fridays and half terms.
+In 2003, Alison Hammond joined the This Morning team as a regular segment presenter and announcer.
+Lorraine Kelly presented with Schofield on Mondays and Fridays from September 2004, after Britton requested to spend more time with her family.
+In 2006, Ruth Langsford, who had been a stand-in presenter since 1999, and her husband Eamonn Holmes became permanent presenters on Fridays and main presenters during school holidays.

-On 26 March 2009, Fern Britton announced that she was to leave This Morning, and would be replaced by Holly Willoughby on 14 September 2009.
-Britton's final show was presented after 10 years on 17 July 2009.
+On 26 March 2009, Britton announced that she was to leave This Morning after ten years and would be replaced by Holly Willoughby on 14 September 2009.
+She presented her final show on 17 July 2009.
+In 2014 and 2015, Amanda Holden and Christine Lampard presented alongside Schofield when Willoughby was on maternity leave.
+Holden returned as a guest presenter in 2017.

-In August 2013, Rochelle Humes and her husband Marvin Humes joined This Morning as regular stand-in presenters.
-They no longer appear together however since 2018, Humes has guest hosted the show on a number of occasions alongside a co-star.
-Humes also appeared as a regular host on the show alongside Phillip Schofield for a short period between November and December 2018, filling in for Schofield's co-star Holly Willoughby during her stint on I'm a Celebrity...Get Me Out of Here!.
-She also hosts the program in the absence of Holly Willoughby on a regular basis and is a main host in the absence of other presenters.